yclas/documentation/how-to-add-locations.md

 ## Locations widget

 The location widget gives you additional options.
 To activate it, go to **Panel** and choose **Apperance** > **Widgets** on the left sidebar.
 Choose **'Locations' widget** from the list and click **CREATE**.
-Name the widget's title and select if you want to display it in a sidebar or footer.
+Choose a name to the widget's title and select if you want to display it in a sidebar or in the footer.
 You can also keep it **Inactive**.
-Thanks to this widget navigation between locations is easier.
-A list of them will be displayed at all times, at the side or at the bottom of the page
+Thanks to this widget, navigation among locations is easier.
+A list of them will be displayed at all times at the side or at the bottom of the page

 <br>
 **Related posts:**